Cleaning Your Home Naturally and Safely With Vinegar and Bicarb

 Another great all natural cleaner is Eucalyptus Oil and I have an entire article on, it read Cleaning Tips using Eucalyptus and Clove Essential Oil.

-If You Buy Natural Cleaning Product Please Be Sure They Are Accredited Cruelty Free
+If You Buy Natural Cleaning Product Please Be Sure They Are Approved Cruelty Free

 You can also purchase some fantastic ready made ‘all natural’, safe and cruelty free cleaners, disinfectants and washing detergents.